erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 #### Reading, testing, debugging, committing

 Interns and new grads generally have very little experience reading other people's code, testing, debugging, or working with a source control tool.
-This is quickly picked up on the job, but a student with some experience can compete effectively for a given role.
+This is quickly picked up on the job, but a student with some experience has a competitive advantage for a given role.
 The goal is to make it easy for an interviewer to imagine working with the student.
 The closer a student is to being a productive member of the team, the better.

 For reviewing code, I recommend [reviewboard](http://www.reviewboard.org/).
 Github also provides [review tools](https://github.com/features/projects/codereview), though I don't have experience with them.